Yelodress/PowerShell-Audit-Tool/README.md

   - Removed useless calls for the Message Box
   - $specificSoftware is now called once
   - Improved the way $applist locate installed programs by adding a third path
-  - Removed the Office version checking (you have a perfectly working $specificSoftware for this)
   - Reworked the way out files are named